-5. Net OPEB Liability (Asset) - Plan Reporting
+5. Net OPEB Liability (Asset)

 The projections of the net OPEB liability (asset) are based on the substantive plan (the plan as understood by the employer and plan members) and include the types of benefits provided at the time of each valuation and the historical pattern of sharing of benefit costs between the employer and plan members to that point.
 The projection of the net OPEB liability (asset) does not explicitly incorporate the potential effects of legal or contractual funding limitations on the pattern of cost sharing between the employer and plan members in the future.
 The actuarial methods and assumptions used include techniques that are designed to reduce the effects of short-term volatility in actuarial estimated liabilities and the actuarial value of assets, consistent with the long-term perspective of the calculations.
-However, the preparation of any estimate of future post-employment costs requires consideration of a broad array of complex social and economic events.
+However, the preparation of any estimate of future postemployment costs requires consideration of a broad array of complex social and economic events.
 Future changes in the health care reform, changes in reimbursement methodology, the emergence of new and expensive medical procedures and prescription drugs option, changes in the investment rate of return, and other matters increase the level of uncertainty of such estimates.
 As such, the estimate of post-employment program costs contains considerable uncertainty and variability, and actual experience may vary significantly by the current estimated net OPEB liability (asset).

-The actuarial OPEB valuation as of June 30, 2022, was used as the basis to develop the total OPEB liability measured as of June 30, 2023, for the purpose of complying with GASB Statement No. 74 for RHBT's financial reporting for the fiscal year-end June 30, 2023.
+The actuarial OPEB valuation as of June 30, 2023, was used as the basis to develop the total OPEB liability measured as of June 30, 2024, for the purpose of complying with GASB Statement No. 74 for RHBT's financial reporting for the fiscal year-end June 30, 2024.

-The following summarizes the changes in the total OPEB liability from June 30, 2022, to June 30, 2023 (in thousands):
+The following summarizes the changes in the total OPEB liability from June 30, 2023 to June 30, 2024 (in thousands):

-Total OPEB liability as of June 30, 2022 ^(a) \$ 1,736,271 Service cost 21,969 Interest on the total OPEB liability 115,421 Difference between expected and actual experience (35,902) Changes in assumptions (135,316) Benefit payments and administrative expenses (65,026) Net change in total OPEB liability (98,854) Total OPEB liability as of June 30, 2023 \$ 1,637,417 ^(a) Based on the actuarial valuation as of June 30, 2021
+Total OPEB liability as of June 30, 2023 ^(a) \$ 1,637,417 Service cost 19,243 Interest on the total OPEB liability 135,259 Difference between expected and actual experience 204,226 Changes in assumptions (2,986) Benefit payments and administrative expenses (89,278) Net change in total OPEB liability 266,464 Total OPEB liability as of June 30, 2024 \$ 1,903,881

+(a) Based on the actuarial valuation as of June 30, 2022

-The total OPEB liability as of June 30, 2023 decreased \$98,854 from June 30, 2022.
+The total OPEB liability as of June 30, 2024 increased \$266 million from June 30, 2023.
 The key factors which caused the change include:

-- Increase due to service cost and interest

-- Decrease due to demographic experience

-- Decrease due to changes in assumptions
+- Decrease due to normal cost, benefit payments and interest - Increase due to demographic experience - Increase due to change in healthcare related assumptions, methods and adjustments

-- Decrease due to updated discount rate